 - provide an array of letter manipulatives, such as wooden, magnetic, foam, sponge or stamp letters

-- allow child to write letters with non-tradtional materials, such as tracing letters in sand, shaving cream, or hair gel
+- allow the child to write letters with non-tradtional materials, such as tracing letters in sand, shaving cream, or hair gel

 Best Tools for Teaching Your Child to Read